-The operation and management of a corporation is primarily the responsibility of directors, although certain fundamental matters require shareholder approval.
-Corporate legislation in Canada typically requires shareholder approval for (among others):
+The operation and management of a company is primarily the responsibility of the directors, although certain fundamental matters require shareholder approval.
+Corporate legislation in Canada typically requires shareholder approval for, among others things:

-- Amendments to a corporation's articles or other charter documents. - Selling all or substantially all of the corporation's assets. - The amalgamation of a corporation with one or more other corporations.
+- Amendments to a company's articles or other charter documents. - Selling all or substantially all of the company's assets. - The amalgamation of a company with one or more other companies.

 In some Canadian jurisdictions, shareholders can enter into a unanimous shareholder agreement that restricts or transfers directors' usual powers of management and supervision to the shareholders.
-In other Canadian jurisdictions, the constating documents of the corporation can transfer these powers to one or more other persons.
-If this occurs, the individuals to whom those powers are transferred will have the same duties and obligations as directors, and actions that would normally be brought against directors can be enforced against these individuals.
+In other Canadian jurisdictions, the constating documents of the company can transfer these powers to one or more other persons.
+If this occurs, the individuals to whom those powers are transferred will have the same duties and obligations as directors, and any action that could normally be brought against directors can be enforced against these individuals.